On 09/09/2011 at 6:08 PM, Catherine wrote;

 Ask your customers what they would type into a search engine if they wanted to find a business like yours.
 If they match yours, that’s great.
 If they don’t, add them to the list.

 Use Google’s keyword research tool.
 This will provide you with suggestions you may not have thought of.
 It will also give you an idea of how competitive your chosen keywords are so you can assess your chances of appearing high up in the rankings.
-And this is extremely important - find out why in the next post.
+And this is extremely important.